devinekask/creative-code-4-s23/arduino/README.md

 Let's play [the chrome dino game](chrome://dino) using your Arduino.
 You can play this game by pressing the spacebar on your keyboard.
 We'll build our own keyboard with Arduino!

 - [Hook up a pushbutton to your Arduino](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Button)
-- Take a look at File > Examples > USB > KeyboardAndMouseControl.
+- Take a look at `File > Examples > 09.
+USB > KeyboardAndMouseControl`.
 Figure out what you need to put in the pushbutton code to send out a spacebar key code when pressing the button.

 ## Serial Communication